-Our hectic schedules often make us forget some important events in our lives.
-Like our children’s birthday or our anniversary date.
-We barely find the time to go shopping, let alone unwinding with our family and friends.
-It always feels like we have very little time to do so many things.
+Our hectic schedules and stress often make us forget some important appointments or events in our lives.
+We barely find the time to get all our chores done, go shopping, let alone unwind with our family and friends.
+It often feels like we have very little time with too many things to do.
 This sometimes culminates into stress and if not checked early enough, develops into depression.
-This is why numerous people are turning to meditation to find calm and peace of mind.
+This is one reason that numerous people are turning to meditation to find calm and peace of mind.
 You might be wondering: what happens when you meditate for a long time?

 Long term benefits and effects of meditation

 People who are deprived of sleep often experience bouts of anxiety and depression.
 However, studies prove that people who practice meditation report improved sleep.
 It’s one of the most wholesome long term meditation benefits that meditators enjoy.
 Patients suffering from insomnia and similar sleep disorders are encouraged to practice different meditation techniques to better manage their conditions.
 The American Journal of Medicine once conducted a study that aimed to unearth the effects of meditation on insomniacs.
 The results were incredible – all the patients reported improved sleep quality.
 91% of these patients lowered their sleeping pill doses or stopped taking them altogether.

 If you’re curious about what happens when you meditate for a long time, consider the scientific studies performed on Buddhist monks and possibly borrow a leaf from them.
 Many Buddhist monks and practitioners have perfected the art of meditation over the years.
 Studies conducted on some Buddhist monks highlighted the long term effects of meditation on the brain.
 There was an elevated brain activity within those regions associated with relaxation, happiness, concentration, self-awareness and other positive emotions.
 Conversely, the brain areas responsible for stress and anxiety had shrunk.